 Be sure to go through a personalized smile design process before having a makeover.
 When you think about cosmetic dentistry in general, you may have a vague idea that you can come in, talk with us about treatments, and make your smile look significantly more impressive than it does at this very moment.
 What may not be so clear, however, includes categories regarding those esthetic issues we can fix.
-Rather than continue visualizing care as just a big, blurry cloud of possibilities, let’s clear it all up for you by explaining the elements of smile design that we can most certainly help you with.
-Once you have a better feel for how our Lake Forest, IL team can assist you, the fact that there’s really limitless potential will quickly become apparent!
+Rather than continue visualizing care as just a big, blurry cloud of possibilities, let’s clear it all up for you.
+There are many elements of custom smile design that we can most certainly help you with.

 Principles of personalized smile design

 The Golden Proportion:

 The golden proportion was discovered by the ancient Greeks and is found in architecture, art, and music.
 It is the way the human eye perceives symmetric beauty.
 It is used in cosmetic dentistry to create an aesthetically pleasing smile.
 The golden proportion is based on mathematical ratios determined as ideal through years of research.
 Because an aesthetic smile is also a healthy smile, smile design has become increasingly popular over the years.
 Smile design begins with the creation of a smile that complements the patients face.
 Each smile makeover is unique to the patient.
 Dentists take into consideration three things: the face, the smile, and the teeth.

 Facial Analysis as part of a personalized digital smile design:

 Studies have shown that people with symmetrical faces and smiles are considered more attractive.
 To this end, the face is digitally analyzed from the front and sides.
 All facial features are evaluated for symmetry.

 Smile Analysis as part of a personalized smile design: